 b. refer to past specific recommendations made by the adviser, unless the advertisement sets out a list of all recommendations made by the adviser during the preceding year;

-c. represents that any graph, chart, or formula can, in and of itself, be used to determine which securities to buy or sell; and
+c. represents that any graph, chart, or formula can, in and of itself, be used to determine which securities to buy or sell; or

 refer to any report, analysis, or service as free, unless it really is.